-TIP: Here you have to provide the Admin Username and password that you specified while installing the Informatica Server.
+TIP: Here, you have to provide the Admin Username and password that you specified while installing the Server.

-Step 1: Creating Source Definition
+Creating Router Transformation in Informatica Source Definition

-Once you connected successfully, Please navigate to Source Analyzer and define your Sources.
-In this example, we are using [Products] table from SQL Server database as our source definitions.
-Please refer Database Source in Informatica to understand the steps involved in creating source definition
+Once you have connected successfully, Please navigate to Source Analyzer and define your Sources.
+We use the [Products] table from the SQL Server database as our source definitions in this Informatica Router Transformation example.
+Please refer to Database Source to understand the steps involved in creating a source definition

 Next, Drag and drop the [Products] source definition from Sources folder to the mapping designer.
-Once you drag the source, PowerCenter designer will automatically create the default transformation called source qualifier.
+Once you drag the source, the PowerCenter designer will automatically create the default transformation called source qualifier.

-Step 3(a): Creating Router Transformation in Informatica
+Creating Router Transformation in Informatica

 Once you click on the Create button, router transformation will be added to the mapping designer.
 In order to route the data, router Transformation requires some data so, please connect the Source definition with the transformation by dragging the required fields.

-- Select Transformation: By default it will select the transformation you clicked on.
+- Select Transformation: By default, it will select the transformation you clicked on.

 - Make Reusable: If you check mark this option then, this transformation will become reusable transformation.

-- Description: Please provide the valid description about this transformation.
+- Description: Please provide a valid description of this transformation.

-Below screenshot will show you the list of available options in the Ports tab:
+Below screenshot will show you the list of available options in the Informatica Router Transformation Ports tab:

 - Port Name: List of available column names.
 By clicking the New column button you can add new columns and by clicking the scissors button you can delete the unwanted columns.

-TIP: The router transformation in informatica will automatically create the default group (i.e., DEFAULT 1).
-Records which does not belong to above mentioned groups will be stored in this group.
+TIP: The router transformation in Informatica will automatically create the default group (i.e., DEFAULT 1).
+Records which does not belong to above-mentioned groups will be stored in this group.

 Let us provide the expression or condition for the First group (Least Sales) by clicking the arrow button as we shown below.
 This will open the Expression Editor to write a custom expression.

-Next, provide the expression or condition for the Second group (Medium Sales) by clicking the arrow button and write the condition (SalesAmount >= 400 AND SalesAmount < 2000) we shown below.
+Next, provide the expression or condition for the Second group (Medium Sales) by clicking the arrow button and write the condition (SalesAmount >= 400 AND SalesAmount < 2000).

 All the remaining rows will be acted as default output and they will be stored in DEFAULT 1 group (Sales Amount > 2000)